 I vividly recall my days at TCU, when our big nights out were spent in and around Sundance Square.
-We'd often start out at Billy Miner's and then venture down to the Fox and Hound, Jack's Pub, the Library and then Pete's Dueling Piano Bar.
+We'd often start out at Billy Miner's and then venture down to the Fox and Hound, Jack's Pub, the Library and then Pete's Dueling Pianos.

-One thing was guaranteed, we'd have a blast -- and my clothes were going to wreak of cigarette smoke no matter which of the bars we spent the most time in.
+One thing was guaranteed, we'd have a blast -- and my clothes were going to wreak of cigarette smoke no matter which of the pianos we spent the most time in.

 Corey Levitan recounts his evening as a guest piano player alongside pupil and Pete's house pianist Matt Newbold.